Previously, I shared my tried and true method for knowing if it’s time to raise you rates, which then raised these

 If you’ve just launched your business and haven’t nabbed your first client, jumping straight to premium pricing could be a bad idea.

 Why?
 Because what’s more valuable to you than cash is experience!
 Gaining experience serving customers is going to make you great at what you do—and that simply comes with serving more customers.

 Pricing yourself too high right from the beginning could slow the influx of new clients at a time when practicing your craft is key.

 If you have little to no experience, I encourage you to start with lower prices for small offers (what I like to call Bite-Size Offers)—something that will easily get people in the door to work with you.
 Your offers still need to be results-oriented, but the pricing doesn’t have to be off the charts.

 Then, as you gain experience and confidence and a solid reputation, you can increase your prices accordingly.My Personal Recommendation for YouThe only coaching program that gives you the structure, accountability, and support you need to succeed

 Experienced?
 Reach for ridiculous prices

 If you’re a seasoned pro at what you do, it can pay to go far beyond what seems like a small up-your-game pricing strategy and into the land of seemingly ridiculous prices.

-After I watched this pricing video from Derek Halpern of Social Triggers, it created a mind-blowing ripple effect in my business.
+After I watched this pricing video from Derek Halpern of Social Triggers, it created huge ripple effect in my business.

 To sum up the video, Derek quoted a study on pricing that said some people will always choose the least expensive option (no matter what it is); some will always choose the most expensive; most people choose the middle.
 He suggested we create tiered pricing with our offers to give people whatever it is they naturally choose.